storacha/ucanto/Readme.md

 To get a taste of the libary we will build up a "filesystem" service, in which:

-1. Top level paths are [did:key][] identifiers, here on referred as (user) drives.
+1. Top level paths are [did:key][] identifiers, here on referred to as (user) drives.
 1. Drives are owned by users holding a private key corresponding to the [did:key][] of the drive.
-1. Drive owners could mutate filesystem with-in their drives path and delegate that ability to others.
+1. Drive owners can mutate the filesystem within their drive's path and delegate that ability to others.

 ### Capabilities

-The very first thing we want to do is define set of capabilities our service will provide.
+The very first thing we want to do is define the set of capabilities our service will provide.
 Each (cap)[ability][] MUST:

 1. Have a `can` field denoting an _action_ it can perform.
-2. Have a `with` URI denoting _resource_ it can perform that action on.
+2. Have a `with` URI denoting the _resource_ it can perform that action on.
-3. Be comparable to other capabilities _(with set semantics, as in does capability `a` includes capability `b` ?)_
+3. Be comparable to other capabilities _(with set semantics, as in does capability `a` include capability `b` ?)_

-Lets define `file/link` capability, where resources are identified via `file:` URLs and MAY contain `link` to be mapped to a given path.
+Let's define the `file/link` capability, where resources are identified via `file:` URLs and MAY contain a `link` to be mapped to a given path.

 ```ts
 import { capability, URI, Link, Failure } from '@ucanto/server'